SanjithAsh1/SanjithAsh1/README.md

 - 🎓 Student passionate about technology & innovation
 - 📊 Interested in Data Analytics, AI, and intelligent systems
 - 🧩 Love solving real-world problems with data
-- 📈 Currently leveling up my skills in Business Analysis
+- 📈 Currently leveling up my skills in Analysis
 - ⚡ Believe in learning by building projects

 ---